matvej-g/transcendence/notes_david.md

 - Statelessness:
 	- each API request is indepent (server does not remember previous interactions)
 - JSON is the most common format for exchanging data
 - (Source: https://www.youtube.com/watch?v=bxuYDT-BWaI)

+- Types
+	- REST
+		- uses http and works with JSON
+	- SOAP
+		- alternative to REST
+		- legacy/Enterprise systems
+		- uses XML (more complex than JSON)
+	- GraphQl
+		- interacts with a backend
+			- backend has one graphql endpoint that the front end/app can connect too
+			- frontend provides query
+			- backend provides appropriate response
+	- gRPC
+		- google Remote Procedure Call protocol
+		- uses protocol buffers
+			- reduces size of data to allow for fast transfer between apps
+	- WebSocket
+		- bidirectional channel to communicate
+		- Frontend opens connection
+		- as long as connection is maintained communication can happen from either direction
+		- for Real time application
+			- chat
+			- notification

 ### REST (Representational State Transfer)
 - most common naming convention and architectural style for APIs